bodouralrashidi/TASK-Frontend-Mentor/README.md

-## A little challenge for you, spot out the million difference between the two picture! 😜
+## A little challenge for you, spot out the million differences between the two picture! 😜

 # Mine😎